cervega/cervega/README.md

 ## Introducing Myself 👨🏻‍🦲👋
+I’m currently working on finance industry, in the account receivable area, collecting some oustanding balance and providing some ideas to improve and automate processes inside the organization.
 <!--
 **cervega/cervega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.